When it comes to staying ahead of the game, most startups, marketers, and SaaS companies find they need to be more agile.

-For larger, more experienced set-ups this may not be an issue, but it can be trickier for smaller businesses new to agile project management.
+For larger, more experienced set-ups, this may not be an issue, but it can be trickier for smaller businesses new to agile project management.

 Prioritization of tasks is simple with Clarizen’s centralized view and project dashboard, but it does not offer built-in automated prioritization in the same way that airfocus does.

 Kanbanize offers great business automation features, and all boards and cards are fully customizable, allowing you to create bespoke working practices and timelines.
-It brings you a great way of visualizing all of your projects and is perfect for teams looking to be leaner.
+It brings you a great way of visualizing your projects and is perfect for teams looking to be leaner.

 Kanbanize starts at $99 per month for up to 15 users, scaling up to $529 per month for up to 100 users, with a custom Enterprise plan available beyond that.
 All packages offer unlimited Kanban boards, customizable workflows, built-in automation, and workflow analytics and reports.